Manor Park, London: Geography

 Manor Park was part of the County Borough of East Ham, Essex until 1965, when the Greater London county was formed.
 The area postcode is and it is part of the East London post town.

 Durham Road Conservation Zone

 The Durham Road Conservation Zone is a small late-Victorian development, built close to Manor Park station.
 It was designated a Conservation Area in 1984 to retain its original charm and character.
 Additional planning controls were introduced in 1998 to protect and enhance its special character.
 The area, popularly referred to as Manor Park Village, was originally developed in the 1880s on farmland that formed part of the Gurney estate.
 It was built by one builder to an overall plan, with a limited range of house styles giving the area a distinctive character and unity.
 The developers, the Corbett family, built several suburban estates including the adjacent Woodgrange Estate in Forest Gate.

+A direct line of Margary's identified ancient Roman Road RR3 from the Old Ford crossing, to the ancient river crossing at Ilford, would run east through a section of the estate, north-east to the area of Manor Park station.

+Governance

+Manor Park is part of the East Ham constituency for elections to the House of Commons of the United Kingdom.

+Manor Park is part of the Manor Park ward for elections to Newham London Borough Council.